-Helping Construction Accident Victims Recover Their Rightful Damages
+A Top Construction Accident Lawyer Helping New York and Long Island Accident Victims Recover Their Rightful Damages

 Were you hurt in a construction accident?
 Did you suffer debilitating injuries due to unsafe job conditions?
-If so, you may be eligible for compensation and an experienced work related injury lawyer can help you recover maximum damages.
-Contact Turley Redmond Rosasco & Rosasco, L.L.P. today to schedule a free consultation.
+If so, you may be eligible for compensation and an experienced work-related injury lawyer can help you recover maximum damages.
+Contact a construction accident lawyer at Turley Redmond & Rosasco, L.L.P. today to schedule a free consultation.

 Filing a Workers’ Compensation Claim After a Construction Accident in New York